SwiftERM Hyper-personalisation for ecommerce email marketing

 In the Instagram era, being fit and looking good was a status symbol.
 It certainly still will be, but the difference is now you can pay to be skinny.
 And at the risk of being vain, looking good feels good.
 You want to go out more.
 You want to try on new clothes.
 You may even be more inclined to use dating apps.
 Going to the gym and eating healthy may be more rewarding as you perceive yourself in ever greater detail.
 Providing it supports cognitive dissonance in our consumer behaviour.

-So we have everyone wanting to be hot, and there being a pharmaceutical aid to assist in part of the process, which may or may not make one more likely to more actively engaged online.
+So we have everyone wanting to be hot, and there is a pharmaceutical aid to assist in part of the process, which may or may not make one more likely to be more actively engaged online.
 That’s one part.
-But this roles seamlessly into many other aspects of consumerism and ecommerce, including luxury, beauty and travel,
+But this role seamlessly into many other aspects of consumerism and ecommerce, including luxury, beauty and travel,

 Individualism for ecommerce email

-The only real risk to applications used for consumer individualisation in the near to mid term is wrapped up in conflicting visions.
-The companies implementing tech nouse for the most part, have pristine balance sheets, healthy margins and are able to implement AI personalisation technology from some of the most brilliant people on the planet.
-In an era of hyper personalisation, companies with all the data should thrive, assuming of course they can capitalise on the trend.
+The only real risk to applications used for consumer individualisation in the near to mid-term is wrapped up in conflicting visions.
+The companies implementing tech nouse, for the most part, have pristine balance sheets, and healthy margins and can implement AI personalisation technology from some of the most brilliant people on the planet.
+In an era of hyper-personalisation, companies with all the data should thrive, assuming of course they can capitalise on the trend.

-The feedback loop of data tracking and iteration based on results will not so mach as create a plan that is hyper personalised to the individual, but it being almost a living, breathing phenomena that just happens around them – in the cloud so to speak..
-It might go so far as to plug in with their grocery apps, ordering a set nutrition plan at predefined intervals each week, further personalising the clients life. (who may or may not have ambitions of getting fit and help with the diet and posting luxury fits from dream destinations on their social media, who knows.
+The feedback loop of data tracking and iteration based on results will not so much as create a plan that is hyper-personalised to the individual, but it is almost a living, breathing phenomenon that just happens around them – in the cloud so to speak.
+It might go so far as to plug in with their grocery apps, ordering a set nutrition plan at predefined intervals each week, further personalising the client’s life. (who may or may not have ambitions of getting fit and helping with the diet and posting luxury fits from dream destinations on their social media, who knows?

 One of the most powerful ideas/ forces in capital markets is information asymmetry.
 We’re talking about how, as Thiel described, “the best startups have secrets” idea.